 A new interest and a quick search on the internet led to the "Wings Over Willcox" event in January.
 Ken signed up for a Field Workshop to photograph Sandhill Cranes and other birds in southern Arizona.
 The trip guide turned out to be a great teacher, photographer, birder and now, has become a good friend.
 During the following years, Bryan Holliday has provided wonderful assistance in the pursuit of capturing birds with the camera.
 The result of the first hike and that workshop, has been the addition of new binocs, spotting scope, bird books, phone apps and camera gear.
 We now leave our Sandia Mountain home each fall and travel throughout the Southwest in our Motor Home with the objective of finding the good birding spots.

 The camera has allowed us to become better at identifying birds and helped us learn more about the habitat and characteristics of our "fine feathered friends".
 In search of a good way to organize and share our pictures, another friend, Norm Lang, suggested that we start a website.
 Now, Janice maintains our "life list" with her iBird app and Ken handles the website.
-Our Standard Poodle, Brodie, encourages us to get out and take more walks where we hope that in addition to birds, a great landscape or another critter gets in the way from time to time.
+Our Standard Poodles, Brodie and Willow, encourage us to get out and take more walks where we hope that in addition to birds, a great landscape or another critter gets in the way from time to time.